Why we care about Autism CARES

 On February 7, Congress introduced the Autism CARES Act of 2019 (S.427/H.R.1058).
 Without enactment by September 30, 2019, funding for critical research and training programs could expire!

-We care about the Autism CARES Act of 2019 so that the following federal efforts and more can continue to advance research and services for people with autism across the spectrum and throughout the lifespan.
+The Autism CARES Act of 2019 allows the following federal efforts to continue advancing research and services for autistic people

 Through CDC prevalence studies, we know 1 in 59 children in the US is diagnosed with autism.
 Research at NIH and other agencies have also led to significant scientific developments such as setting a reliable diagnosis age, understanding the biological causes of autism, identifying co-morbidities, and developing possible medication targets.